 If the value is much higher than I deem sensible, I pass but keep it on the list and keep reading up on it and the industry.
 Now and again, the market presents an opportunity to buy it at the right price.

-There is another important lesson that follows.
+There is another crucial lesson that follows.

 As the position climbs higher, I’ll reduce my holding.
 How contrarian of me!